 No one ever addressed this part, either:

 70 or 80 years ago, my own ancestors were coming in, legally, and learned to hang drywall and fix automobiles and fight fires.
 Yes, they were legal…the nation had well-run, functional programs to handle a huge influx.
 Had such a program not been in place, they would have come, anyway…and they would have been illegal!

 I wonder why it is that we do not, today have a well-run, functional immigration program to handle the huge influx of people who wish to live here.
 Why aren’t we WORKING on creating such a program?
 Why isn’t that part of any immigration bill – the reform of the INS?

 We’re going to need our immigrants as the boomers retire and weigh heavy on our SocSec system and their children barely reproduce at replacement levels.
-Why can’t we bring back the idea of Ellis Island – create an Ellis Island West, so to speak which would prevent the “illegality” of our immigrants?
+Why can’t we bring back the idea of Ellis Island – create an Ellis Island West (or “Islands”) of strategically-placed processing centers, so to speak — which would prevent the “illegality” of our immigrants?